AI Toolbox for Developers: Find Past Coding Sessions Instantly (2026)

 The practical effect for developers: a single Gemini conversation can now contain an entire microservice.
 You paste the whole repo, ask a question, and the model reasons across the whole thing.
 But that same property means the conversation is now enormously valuable as an artifact.
 Losing it in a sidebar of 300 untitled chats is the same as losing a design doc.

-Gemini Toolbox's local-first IndexedDB index handles this scale because it caps each conversation at 100 turns during sync and runs on a 30-second cooldown.
+AI Toolbox's local-first IndexedDB index handles this scale because it caps each conversation at 100 turns during sync and runs on a 30-second cooldown.
 That cap is a deliberate trade-off: it keeps the local index fast and storage reasonable while covering the practical turn count of any real coding session.
 A 100-turn conversation in Gemini 3.1 Pro can already include hundreds of thousands of tokens of context.

 A Real Developer Workflow, End to End

-Here is how a backend engineer uses Gemini Toolbox in a typical week.
+Here is how a backend engineer uses AI Toolbox in a typical week.
 Monday: hits a recurring timeout error in a background job.
 Presses Cmd+Shift+F, pastes "connect ETIMEDOUT 10.", exact match on, role: Gemini.
 Finds a 4-week-old conversation where Gemini explained that the Redis client was hitting IPv6 resolution on a dual-stack network and suggested the family: 0 option.
 Applies the fix, resolves the bug in 8 minutes.

 Wednesday: sprint retrospective.
 Sets date chip to "past month," role filter to "user messages," searches for the project name.
 Exports each of the 6 matching conversations as Markdown, concatenates them into a single retro document for the team channel.
 The retro includes actual questions and actual answers, not just tickets.